sandeep-ps/sandeep-ps.github.io/_pages/cv.md

 Training Conducted
 ===================

+* Developed materials and conducted a training session on "Foundation Models: The Cornerstones of Modern AI" for Arctic scientists at the National Center for Ecological Analysis and Synthesis (NCEAS), Santa Barbara, California, https://cyber2a.github.io/workshop/, Oct.
+2024
 * Facilitated the NSF-funded CyberAmbassadors Program (professional skills training for Cyberinfrastructure professionals, https://sites.google.com/msu.edu/cyberambassadors/) at the University of Illinois.
 Conducted training on Communication, Teamwork, and Leadership modules (10.5 hours) of the curriculum - 46 participants across the university attended at least one session and 17 participants completed the training program, Sep.
 2022 – Nov.
 2022
 * Facilitated the first offering of NSF-funded CyberAmbassadors Program at the University of Illinois.
 Conducted training on Communication and Teamwork modules (9 hours) of the curriculum - 55 participants across the university attended at least one session and 20 participants completed the training program, Aug.
 2021 – Sep.
 2021
 * Conducted training on 2 sessions from the Communication module of the NSF-funded CyberAmbassadors curriculum at the Tau Beta Pi Engineering Futures Online (https://www.tbp.org/memb/EF.cfm), which were attended by about 75 participants from all over the world, Mar.
 2021